cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 .. java:method::  boolean isSuitableForVm(Vm vm)
    :outertype: Host

-   Checks if the host is active and is suitable for vm (if it has enough resources to attend the VM).
+   Checks if the host is suitable for vm (if it has enough resources to attend the VM) and it's not failed.

    :param vm: the vm to check
    :return: true if is suitable for vm, false otherwise